 Which Tourbox Model Should You Buy In 2026?

-I reviewed the original Tourbox controller back in August 2020 for PetaPixel.
+I reviewed the original TourBox controller back in August 2020 for PetaPixel.
 The device, with its Frankenstein mash-up of buttons, dials and wheels promised to “change the way you edit” and save time.
 Surprisingly, it delivered on that claim.

-After customizing it to my workflow, the Tourbox earned a spot on my desk for a while.
-The companion software, Tourbox Console, while robust, was still new and was missing certain functionality.
+After customizing it to my workflow, the TourBox earned a spot on my desk for a while.
+The companion software, TourBox Console, while robust, was still new and was missing certain functionality.
 There was certainly room for development.

 A year later, Tourbox sent me their new Elite model.
 It looked nearly identical, but was now wireless and added haptic feedback.
 More importantly, new updates for the Tourbox Console added features that significantly improved the usability.
 This renewed my interest and desire to use controller again.
+And it earned a permanent spot on my desk for the last few years.
+Only recently replaced with the new TourBox Elite Plus.

-The $95 Tourbox Lite Rounds Out The Family
+The $95 TourBox Lite Rounds Out The Family

 To do a full review, I swapped out my Elite with the Lite for 2 weeks, and customized the device from scratch, application by application, as if I were a new user.
 Despite having fewer buttons, I found that the TourBox Lite could do everything I really needed.